bryanthuan/bryanthuan/README.md

 ### Entrepreneur, Software Engineer, & IT Professional

 I'm a Software Engineer.
-I'm a lover of Bash, Python, Database Science, Node, PHP, Javascript, Docker, and building cool stuff.
+I'm a lover of Bash, Python, Database Science, NodeJS, TypeScript, NestJS, React, NextJs, and building cool stuff.

 ## About Me